awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 Examples

 The following example command configures WLM for a parameter group called `example-parameter-group`\.
-The configuration enables short\-query acceleration with a maximum run time for short queries set to 0, which instructs WLM to set the value dynamically\.\.
+The configuration enables short\-query acceleration with a maximum run time for short queries set to 0, which instructs WLM to set the value dynamically\.
 The `ApplyType` setting is `dynamic`\.
 This setting means that any changes made to dynamic properties in the parameter are applied immediately unless other static changes have been made to the configuration\.
 The configuration defines three queues with the following:
 +  The first queue enables users to specify `report` as a label \(as specified in the `query_group` property\) in their queries to help in routing queries to that queue\.
 Wildcard searches are enabled for the `report*` label, so the label doesn't need to be exact for queries to be routed to the queue\.
 For example, `reports` and `reporting` both match this query group\.
 The queue is allocated 25 percent of the total memory across all queues, and can run up to four queries at the same time\.
 Queries are limited to a maximum time of 20000 milliseconds \(ms\)\.
 Concurrency Scaling mode is set to auto, so when the queue's query slots are full eligible queries are sent to a scaling cluster\.
 +  The second queue enables users who are members of `admin` or `dba` groups in the database to have their queries routed to the queue for processing\.
 Wildcard searches are disabled for user groups, so users must be matched exactly to groups in the database in order for their queries to be routed to the queue\.
 The queue is allocated 40 percent of the total memory across all queues, and it can run up to five queries at the same time\.
 Concurrency Scaling mode is set to off, so all queries sent by members of the admin or dba groups run on the main cluster\.
 +  The last queue in the configuration is the default queue\.
 This queue is allocated 35 percent of the total memory across all queues, and it can process up to five queries at a time\.
 Concurrency Scaling mode is set to auto\.